“My life was really tough until I got help and added value in people’s lives”. Johnathan Kemp

 SmartWisdom is a next-generation note-taking that helps the user increase 10 key cognitive skills for managing day-to-day knowledge (for example in meetings) and gives them a competitive edge over anyone who is just listening, taking traditional notes or using a laptop.

-Thank you Jonathan, such a great start and intro!
-Wow a Human Intelligence Entrepreneur sounds very interesting can you please tell us what that is and what inspired you to start SmartWisdom?
+Thank you, Jonathan, for such a great start and intro!
+Wow, a Human Intelligence Entrepreneur sounds very interesting can you please tell us what that is and what inspired you to start SmartWisdom?

 A Human Intelligence Entrepreneur is actually a term I made up at the beginning of 2019!
-The idea came from all the talk about Artificial Intelligence and AI entrepreneurs… My specialty is about human intelligence, and I am an entrepreneur, so I mixed the two together and bingo!
+The idea came from all the talk about Artificial Intelligence and AI entrepreneurs… My speciality is human intelligence, and I am an entrepreneur, so I mixed the two together and bingo!